syrilster/JavaScript-and-related-tech/React JS/README.md

     ReactDOM.render(element, document.querySelector('#demoApp'));
     ```
 ## Handling events and updating the DOM
 * DOM updations are tricky without the use of components.
-The example below does not change the name on click of the button inspite of no errors:
+The example below code does not change the name on click of the button inspite of no errors in the console:
 * https://jsfiddle.net/syrilster/40gfL7ey/5/
     ```
         let name = "Syril";